 Leasing a car is just like renting an apartment.
-After the set period, you have to return the vehicle to the dealership.
-You may incur extra costs such as for extra mileage or unacceptable wear and tear.
-You only make monthly payments which of course don't give you any ownership once the lease expires.
+After the set period, you need to return the vehicle to the dealership.
+You may incur extra costs for extra mileage or unacceptable wear and tear.
+You only make monthly “rental” payments, which of course doesn't give you any ownership once the lease expires.

-Deciding on car finance or lease has a crucial financial implication.
-Choosing to take one of these options depends significantly on your long-term plans.
+Deciding on car finance or lease has a significant financial implication.
+Which one is right for you depends on various factors.
 If you are more into driving new cars every few years, the short-term plan to lease is the best option for you.
 However, if you intend to purchase a vehicle that you can use in the long term until a resale or upgrade, it's best to look at financing options such as loans.

 If you do decide to go down the finance route, Carmoola has various options to choose from.
 We are revolutionising the car finance market, making it fast, simple, and convenient to apply for the finance you need.

 Learn everything you need to know about how Carmoola works, and see just how easy it is to get the car finance you need.